nazar-pc/ronion/spec.md

 Initiator keeps sending `EXTEND_REQUEST` commands to the last node in current routing path until last node in routing path is responder, at which point routing path is ready to send data back and forth.

 ### Plain text commands
-These commands are used prior to establishing routing path segments with specified `[segment_id]`, as soon as routing path segment is established only encrypted commands MUST be accepted.
+These commands are used prior to establishing routing path segments with specified `[segment_id]`, as soon as routing path segment is established plaintext commands MUST NOT be accepted.

 #### CREATE_REQUEST
 Is sent when creating segment of routing path is needed, can be send multiple times to the same node if multiple roundtrips are needed.